Simmetrics/simmetrics/README.md

 ### Tokenization ###

-Tokenization cuts up a string into tokens e.g. `[chilperic, ii, son, of, childeric, ii]`.Tokenization can also be done repeatedly by tokenizing the individual tokens e.g. `[ch,hi,il,il,lp,pe,er,ri,ic, ii, so,on, of, ch,hi,il,ld,de,er,ri,ic, ii]`.
+Tokenization cuts up a string into tokens e.g. `[chilperic, ii, son, of, childeric, ii]`.
+Tokenization can also be done repeatedly by tokenizing the individual tokens e.g. `[ch,hi,il,il,lp,pe,er,ri,ic, ii, so,on, of, ch,hi,il,ld,de,er,ri,ic, ii]`.

 ````
 	return new StringMetricBuilder()